-6.3 System-Level Health Management
+C. System-Level Health Management

 While component level health management is performed by the CLHM inside the Component, the system level health management requires additional, system-wide components.
-These new components: Alarm Aggregator, Diagnosis Engine, and SystemHMResponse Engine have dedicated tasks associated with System Health Management.
-Fig. 1 shows these additional System Level Health Management components, hosted in a separate module, for the ADIRU assembly.
+These new components: Alarm Aggregator, Diagnosis Engine, and SystemHMResponse Engine - have dedicated tasks associated with System Health Management.
+Fig. 5 shows these additional System Level Health Management components, hosted in a separate module, for the ADIRU assembly.

 The Alarm Aggregator is responsible for collecting and aggregating inputs from the component level health managers (local alarms and the corresponding mitigation actions).
-It hosts an aperiodic consumer that is triggered by the data (alarm, and local mitigation command) provided by the Component Level Health Managers.
-The Alarm Aggregator assimilates the information received from the CLHM-s in a moving window (two hyper periods long) and sorts them based on their time of occurrence.
-This data is fed to the Diagnosis Engine.
-This engine uses a model-based reasoner to diagnose the source of the fault by searching for an explanation for the alarms collected by the Alarm Aggregator.
-Finally, the SystemHMResponse Engine component acts upon the diagnosis result to deliver the appropriate system level mitigation response.
+It contains an aperiodic consumer that is triggered by the data (alarm, and local mitigation command) provided by the component level health managers.
+The Alarm Aggregator component assimilates the information received from the Component Level Health Managers in a moving window of two hyper periods and sorts them based on their time of occurrence.
+This data is fed to the diagnosis engine.
+The Diagnosis Engine uses a model-based reasoner to diagnose the source of the fault by searching for an explanation for the alarms collected by the Alarm Aggregator.
+Finally, the SystemHM-ResponseEngine component acts upon the diagnosis result to deliver the appropriate system level mitigation response.

-In order to interact with the System Level Health Management components, each functional component in the existing Assembly model is provided an additional publisher: HM-Publisher, and consumer: HMConsumer.
+In order to interact with the System Level Health Management components, each functional component in the existing Assembly model is provided an additional publisher: HMPublisher, and consumer: HMConsumer.
 The publisher is used by the Component Health Manager to feed local detection and mitigation data to the Alarm Aggregator.
-The consumer is used to receive commands from the SystemHM-Response Engine.
-To avoid clutter, Fig. 1 does not show these additional publishers and consumers.
+The consumer is used to receive commands from the SystemHMResponseEngine.
+To avoid clutter, Fig. 5 does not show these additional publishers and consumers.